sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>ogdi</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Open Geographic Datastore Interface
+Short desc    : Open Geographic Datastore Interface
 URL          : http://ogdi.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : OGDI is the Open Geographic Datastore Interface.
+Descript     : OGDI is the Open Geographic Datastore Interface.
 OGDI is an
              : application programming interface (API) that uses a standardized
              : access methods to work in conjunction with GIS software packages (the
              : application) and various geospatial data products.
 OGDI uses a